MicrosoftDocs/biztalk-docs/biztalk/core/sftp-adapter.md

 BizTalk Server includes an **SFTP** adapter to send and receive messages from a secure FTP server using the SSH file transfer protocol.
 This topic includes the steps to configure an **SFTP** receive location, and configure an SFTP send port to receive and send messages from a secure FTP server.
 It also includes common questions and answers.

 ## Prerequisites
-**Starting with BizTalk Server 2016**, the SFTP adapter uses WinSCP to connect to SFTP, and therefore supports a larger range of SFTP servers. **Download [WinSCP](http://winscp.net)** automation.zip file,under .NET assembly / COM library section or [older downloads](https://sourceforge.net/projects/winscp/files/WinSCP/) , on the BizTalk Server runtime and copy the content to the BizTalk installation folder.
-Be sure to check the supported WinSCP versions for each BizTalk Server verison:
+**Starting with BizTalk Server 2016**, the SFTP adapter uses WinSCP to connect to SFTP, and therefore supports a larger range of SFTP servers. **Download [WinSCP](http://winscp.net)** automation.zip file,under .NET assembly COM library section or [older downloads](https://sourceforge.net/projects/winscp/files/WinSCP/) , on the BizTalk Server runtime and copy the content to the BizTalk installation folder.
+Be sure to check the supported WinSCP versions for each BizTalk Server version:
  * BizTalk Server 2020 CU6 - WinSCP version [6.3.5](https://sourceforge.net/projects/winscp/files/WinSCP/6.3.5/WinSCP-6.3.5-Automation.zip/download)
  * BizTalk Server 2020 CU5 - WinSCP version [6.1.2](https://sourceforge.net/projects/winscp/files/WinSCP/6.1.2/WinSCP-6.1.2-Automation.zip/download)
  * BizTalk Server 2020 CU3 or CU4 - WinSCP version [5.19.2](https://sourceforge.net/projects/winscp/files/WinSCP/5.19.2/WinSCP-5.19.2-Automation.zip/download)